How to Verify a Quantum Computation: Soundness

-\begin{lemma} Consider the Interactive proof system~\ref{prot:interactive-proof-EPR} for a circuit $C$ on $n$ qubits and with $t$ $\tgate$-gate gadgets, with attack $E_k = \sum_Q \alpha_Q Q$.
-Let $B_{t,n}$ be the set of benign attacks, and $B'_{t,n}$ be the set of non-benign attacks.
-Then the probability of acceptance for a computation run is at most:
+\begin{lemma} Consider the \expref{Interactive Proof System}{prot:interactive-proof-EPR} for a circuit $C$ on $n$ qubits and with $t$ $\tgate$-gate gadgets, with attack $\{E_k\}$ (with each $E_k = \sum_{Q} \alpha_{k,Q} Q$).
+Let $B_{t,n}$ be the set of benign attacks.
+Then the probability that the verifier rejects for a computation run is at least: